TobiasSekan/SolutionExtension/README.md

   * For keyword `Project`
 * Diagnostic
   * Show error for GUIDs that are not project GUIDs
+  * Show error for project files that was not found
-  * Show warning for GUIDs that are used several times in "Nested Project" declaration
+  * Show warning for GUIDs that are used several times in `Nested Project` declaration
+  * Show warning for project filename that differ from project name
+  * Show warning for project folders that differ from project name
+  * Show warning for project file extension that differ from project type
+    * Currently for `.csproj`, `.vcxproj`, `.vbproj` and `.shproj`
 * CodeLens
   * For project type GUIDs
-  * For project GUIDs with jump to project line action
+  * For project GUIDs with action jump to project line

 ## Known Issues